This post may contain affiliate links. Please read my disclosure policy.

 - Use cold butter.
 We want cold butter because we want the butter to stay solid until the biscuits go in the oven.
 This is because when the butter melts, it releases steam and creates pockets of air, resulting in airy, flakey biscuits!
 If the butter is room temperature, it will combine with the flour when you knead it.
 Meaning, you’ll miss out on a huge piece of the fluffiness factor!

-- Use fresh baking powder – This is the main culprit for many!
+- Use fresh baking powder.
+This is the main culprit for many!
 If you haven’t used your baking powder in a while, you may want to check it’s still good before using it.
 To do this, mix a small spoonful of baking powder with ¼ cup hot water.
 It should bubble vigorously.
 If it doesn’t, it’s time to replace it.

 - Don’t over-mix the biscuit batter.
 The more you mix, the more gluten is released, which makes the biscuits more tough and less fluffy.
-As Land O Lakes put it, “A smooth, homogenous dough is not the goal.” we aren’t looking for a perfectly mixed dough.
-We actually want it to still be floury and kneaded as little as possible.
+As Land O Lakes put it, “A smooth, homogenous dough is not the goal.”
+We aren’t looking for a perfectly mixed dough, we actually want it to still be floury and kneaded as little as possible.

-- Place the biscuits close to each other on the baking sheet – This keeps the biscuits light and fluffy along the sides, unless you like crusty biscuit edges of course, then make sure they’re separated!
+- Place the biscuits close to each other on the baking sheet.
+This keeps the biscuits light and fluffy along the sides, unless you like crusty biscuit edges of course, then make sure they’re separated.

 Nutrition Information